Sunday, January 21, 2024

 And yet - does this sort of quantum leap remove some of the essence of why we take those photos?
 What is it that pulls us out under the stars in the first place?
 One approach to answering that question might be to consider Maslow's Hierarchy of Needs in which the 20th century psychologist postulated what makes us tick.
 The hierarchy is often shown as a pyramid in which a person works their way up from the bottom towards the top.
 The base of the pyramid deals with one's physical needs - food, shelter, safety.
 Once those are met we are free to move higher up to psychological needs of friendships and esteem.
 At the pyramid's pinnacle we have creative activities.
 Certainly it is in those areas that we find the impetus for people joining our hobby.

-Like any hobby astronomy certainly offers the opportunity for community and friendships that often accompany it.
+Like most hobbies, astronomy certainly offers the opportunity for community and friendships that often accompany it.
 That is the raison d'etre for HAL.
 And, at the moment at least, there is a bond among SeeStar owners as they share their experiences using the scope that isn't seen for most other types of scopes.

 But how do the EAA telescopes fare in terms of fulfilling the esteem and creativity motivators within us?
 Their popularity would argue they indeed can provide their owners with a sense of pride and spirit of creativity as they image the wonders of the universe.
 That image of M42 demonstrates that.
 But over the long haul will that hold up?
 Those who delve into the processing of the little scope's stack of images to enhance and amplify the resulting photograph will likely continue to have those esteem and creative itches scratched.
 But for the person whose input is mostly just telling the machine what to target, I suspect that their initial psychological rewards will fade once the sky has done a full turn.
 Will we see a plethora of eBay listings of these scopes in a couple years?